Tylosaurus: First formal discoveries

-In 1872, Marsh argued that Liodon proriger is taxonomically distinct from the European genus and must be assigned a new one.
+In 1872, Marsh argued that L. proriger is taxonomically distinct from the European genus and must be assigned a new one.
 For this, he erected the genus Rhinosaurus, which means "nose lizard" and is a portmanteau derived from the Ancient Greek words ῥίς (rhī́s, meaning "nose") and σαῦρος (saûros, meaning "lizard").
 Cope responded by arguing that Rhinosaurus was already a preoccupied synonym of Liodon.
 He disagreed with Marsh's arguments but proposed that in case Marsh was indeed correct, the genus name Rhamphosaurus should be used.
 Marsh later discovered that the taxon Rhamphosaurus was preoccupied as a genus of lizard named in 1843.
 As a result, he suggested a move to a newly erected genus named Tylosaurus.
 This name means "knob lizard" in another reference to the elongated rostrum characteristic of the genus.
 It is derived from the Latin tylos (knob) and Ancient Greek σαῦρος.
 Despite coining the new genus, Marsh never formally transferred this Rhinosaurus species to Tylosaurus; this was first done in 1873 by Joseph Leidy.
-Tylosaurus subsequently became the almost universally accepted genus to include this species, the exception to this adoption being Cope, who refused to accept Marsh's new genus and continued to refer to its species as Liodon.
-Cope's persistence can be seen in his 1874 description of another species of Tylosaurus, which he named Liodon nepaeolicus.
-The type specimen of this species was discovered by geologist Benjamin Franklin Mudge near the Solomon River, and consists of several cranial fragments and a dorsal vertebra now catalogued as AMNH 1565.
+Tylosaurus subsequently became the almost universally accepted genus to include this species, the exception to this adoption being Cope, who refused to accept Marsh's new genus and continued to refer the species as Liodon.
+Cope's persistence can be seen in his 1874 description of another species which he named L. nepaeolicus.
+The type specimen of this species was discovered by Benjamin Franklin Mudge near the Solomon River, and consists of several cranial fragments and a dorsal vertebra now catalogued as AMNH 1565.
 This species, whose specific epithet refers to Nepaholla, the Native American name for the Salomon River is formally transferred to the genus Tylosaurus in 1894 by John Campbell Merriam.
+In 2026, Amelia R. Zietlow, Michael J. Everhart, and Michael J. Polcyn redescribed the holotype specimens of T. proriger and T. nepaeolicus, 150 years after their original descriptions by Cope, revising the diagnoses of both species.